stefan-jung/stefan-jung.org/src/pages/plugin-schematron.md

 `schematron.processing.engine`
-: `schematron`, `xslt`, `pure` Default: `pure` Engine used to validate DITA maps and topics
+: Engine used to validate DITA maps and topics.
+Possible values are `schematron`, `xslt`, `pure`.
+Default value is `pure`.

 `schematron.map.validation.files`
-: Comma separated list of Schematron files for map validation
+: Comma separated list of Schematron files for map validation.

 `schematron.topic.validation.files`
 : Comma separated list of Schematron files for topic validation

 `schematron.fail`
-: `true` or `false` Indicates, whether the build should fail, if a role fires with a certain role level.
+: Indicates, whether the build should fail, if a role fires with a certain role level.
+Possible values are `true` or `false`.
+Default value is `true`.

 `schematron.failon.fatal`
-: `true` or `false` Indicates, whether the build should fail, if a Schematron rule with role `fatal` is fired.
+: Indicates, whether the build should fail, if a Schematron rule with role `fatal` is fired.
+Possible values are `true` or `false`.
+Default value is `true`.

 `schematron.failon.error`
 : `true` or `false` Default: `true` Indicates, whether the build should fail, if a Schematron rule with role `error` is fired.
+Possible values are `true` or `false`.
+Default value is `true`.

 `schematron.failon.warning`
 : `true` or `false` Default: `false` Indicates, whether the build should fail, if a Schematron rule with role `warning` is fired.
+Possible values are `true` or `false`.
+Default value is `false`.

 `schematron.failon.info`
 : `true` or `false` Default: `false` Indicates, whether the build should fail, if a Schematron rule with role `info` is fired.
+Possible values are `true` or `false`.
+Default value is `false`.